lupomikti/DuolingoCourseSwitcher/README.md

 This userscript for [Duolingo](https://www.duolingo.com/) simplifies switching your UI language.

+It uses [local storage](https://en.wikipedia.org/wiki/Web_storage) to track your courses, it may not work as expected if you clear your browser's data.

 ### Installing

 1. If haven't already, install the appropriate extension for your browser (restarting your browser afterwards if necessary):